UMC Facebook engagements

 Additional resources—including ready-to-use templates with scripture and prompts—were created for local churches.
 User-generated visuals and member stories also strengthened authenticity and engagement as the campaign moved into its next phase.

 Through coordinated communications, resources, and engagement opportunities, UMCom helped introduce and create excitement for the new vision across The United Methodist Church.
-These efforts created shared understanding and momentum, helping clergy, laity, partners, and members see a clear picture of the Church’s future and their role in living out that vision.
+These efforts established shared understanding and momentum, helping clergy, laity, partners, and members see a clear picture of the Church’s future and their role in living out that vision.

 For more than 80 years, United Methodist Communications has told inspirational stories of God's work in the world through The United Methodist Church, helped reach new people, supported local churches in vibrant communications ministry, equipped leaders and delivered messages of hope and healing.